richelbilderbeek/bevy_tdd_book/docs/chapters/add_player_sprite_with_texture.md

 A `Res` is a unique Bevy resource, in this case of type `AssetServer`: a structure for assets.

-The creation of the player's `SpriteBundle` is similar too, except for `texture: asset_server.load("bevy_bird_dark.png")`, where a texture is loaded from file by the assets server.
+The creation of the player's `Sprite` is similar too, except for `texture: asset_server.load("bevy_bird_dark.png")`, where a texture is loaded from file by the assets server.
 For this to work, that file (in this case, `bevy_bird_dark.png`) must be present in the `assets` folder